Iran Fast Facts

 April 9, 2015 - Rouhani announces that Iran will only sign a final nuclear agreement if economic sanctions are lifted on the first day of implementation.

-July 14, 2015 - The United States and its five partners reach a nuclear deal with Iran, called the Joint Comprehesive Plan of Action, during a final meeting in Vienna.
+July 14, 2015 - The United States and its five partners reach a nuclear deal with Iran, called the Joint Comprehensive Plan of Action, during a final meeting in Vienna.

 January 4, 2016 - Two days after the execution of a prominent Shiite cleric in Saudi Arabia and an attack on the Saudi Embassy in Tehran, Saudi Arabia severs diplomatic ties with Iran.
 United Arab Emirates, Bahrain and Sudan also sever or downgrade diplomatic ties with Iran.